st-tse/miami_road_closure/README.md

 ### Data Collection

-Due to limitations in the Twitter API, only allowing for tweets from a one week timeframe to be gathered, we used a package called GetOldTweets3 which allowed us to gather tweets from select news and traffic reporting twitter pages over the past year.
-An alternative appraoch that we undertook was collecting as many tweets as possible over the one week allowed window, regardless of source, and tried using those as well.
+Due to limitations in the Twitter API, only allowing for tweets from a one week timeframe to be gathered, we used a package called <b>GetOldTweets3</b> which allowed us to gather tweets from select news and traffic reporting twitter pages over the past year.
+An alternative approach that we undertook was collecting as many tweets as possible over the one week allowed window, regardless of source, and tried using those as well.
 The first method produced more usable observations, whereas the second produced more information per observation.

 The second method proved to be more reliable and as the traffic data was more recent we were able to determine road closures easily so in the end we focused on the one week prior to data collection when modeling.